Mindframe guidelines for communicating about mental ill-health

-The way mental ill-health is communicated about or portrayed can greatly influence help-seeking behaviour and the prevalence of stigma.
+The way mental health concerns is communicated about or portrayed can greatly influence help-seeking behaviour and the prevalence of stigma.

-By communicating responsibly and accurately about the topic of mental ill-health, organisations, individuals and media can assist in demystifying negative stereotypes and debunk common myths associated with mental ill-health.
+By communicating responsibly and accurately about the topic of mental health concerns, organisations, individuals and media can assist in demystifying negative stereotypes and debunk common myths associated with mental ill-health.

 Reporting that is inaccurate or sensationalised can reinforce common myths and impact significantly on people diagnosed with a mental illness, making them less likely to seek help when they need it.

-Mental ill-health can be communicated about in a variety of ways, including public interest news stories about mental health care, policy directions, marketing and communications collateral, discussion via social media and the sharing of lived experience of mental illness.
+Mental health concerns can be communicated about in a variety of ways, including public interest news stories about mental health care, policy directions, marketing and communications collateral, discussion via social media and the sharing of lived experience of mental illness.

-Mindframe uses an evidence-based approach in all of its work and remains committed to encouraging a responsible, accurate and sensitive communication of mental ill-health across all mediums.
+Mindframe uses an evidence-based approach in all of its work and remains committed to encouraging a responsible, accurate and sensitive communication of mental health concerns across all mediums.

 Consider the language you use

-Certain language can stigmatise people living with mental ill-health as well as present inaccuracies about mental ill-health or mental health care.
+Certain language can stigmatise people living with mental health concerns as well as present inaccuracies about mental health concerns or mental health care.

 Seek expert advice

-New information about mental ill-health, symptoms and treatments become available all the time.
+New information about mental health concerns, symptoms and treatments become available all the time.

 A broader discussion, news story or communications piece may be improved by obtaining the views of health experts or appropriate community leaders who can assist by providing accurate interpretation of statistics and placing situations or campaigns in context.

-Find an expert for advice on mental ill-health.
+Find an expert for advice on mental health concerns.

 Be mindful of reinforcing common stereotypes

-Balanced and accurate discussion and communication has the potential to increase understanding of mental ill-health.
+Balanced and accurate discussion and communication has the potential to increase understanding of mental health concerns.
 However, stereotypes can lead to negative community attitudes and stigma.

 Avoid reinforcing common stereotypes